 This is what the majority of Germans also look like: In a survey among employees, the consulting company Gallup 2010 found out: Good 66 percent of Germans do duty according to regulations and count the hours to holidays and holidays.

-And even 23 percent quit internally.
-A total of 11 percent still work if they are properly motivated.
-But why are these workers not taking any action?
-Why don't you just dare the professional one Switching?
+And even 23 percent has quit internally.
+Fully motivated, whole 11 percent are still working.
+But why do these workers have no consequences?
+Why do not you just dare to switch jobs?

 Professional new start from 50